lineCode/ULIS/CodingRules.md

 - Avoid trailing spaces.

 ### Templates
-- As powerfull as it can be, use templates sparingly as it can lead to unmanageable code quickly.
+- As powerfull as it can be, use templates sparingly as it can lead to unmanageable code or template bloating very quickly.

 ### License Header
-- Doxygen style comments:
+- Comment headers:
 ```
-/**
+// Copyright 2018-2020 Praxinos, Inc. All Rights Reserved.
+// IDDN FR.001.250001.002.S.P.2019.000.00000
+/*
 *
-*   ULIS2
+*   ULIS3
 *__________________
 *
-* @file     ULIS.Interface.Example.h
+* @file         Example.hpp
-* @author   Author
+* @author       Clement Berthaud
-* @brief    This file provides the declarations for the FExample class.
+* @brief        This file provides an example.
+* @copyright    Copyright 2018-2020 Praxinos, Inc. All Rights Reserved.
+* @license      Please refer to LICENSE.md
 */
 ```